Peter Lynn

 In 1995 he designed the ram-air inflated Megabite, a 635 square metre kite.
 It was accepted as the world's largest kite by Guinness in 1997.
 When on the ground, more than 1000 people can comfortably stroll around inside it.
 He also designed the current Guinness record holder, a 1019 square metre Kuwait flag, which took over the world record from the Megabite in 2005.
 That same year, he built two additional identically sized kites (Mega Flag in the United States and Mega Moon in Japan), allowing for more exhibitions of the World's Largest Kites around the world.

 In 1997 he developed the first 'hybrid' traction kite.
 It is referred to as hybrid as the form is a single skin kite supported by a combination of both aerodynamic forces and a flexible frame.
 Conventional traction kites use either a rigid frame inflated with a pump prior to launching or ram air inflated cavities.

 In 1999 he developed the first bridleless arch style ram air kite, primarily for kitesurfing.
 Arc style kites are generally more efficient (better upwind performance) and are more resistant to luffing (more stable and reliable in gusty conditions) relative to leading edge inflatable (LEI) sled kites but have slightly lower lift coefficient (less power from the same size kite).

-More recently he has developed the KiteSled (see image), for kite powered snow expeditioning.
+Lynn has developed the KiteSled (see image), for kite-powered snow expeditioning.
 It steers by bending its skis, which are constructed from multiple longitudinal elements dovetailed together.
 Using KiteSleds, in May 2006 Australians Patrick Spiers and Ben Deacon completed a 700 km trans-Greenland journey that they believe was 20% faster than would have been possible by kite skiing.

 Lynn has also contributed to the theoretical underpinnings of kite flying through a series of scientific papers.

 In other fields, his inventions include: